 On route to Kingshouse Check Point - going strong!

 2. COMPETITOR FRIENDLY

-In addition to the CP's and WP's the competitors can also provide their own 'Drop-Bags' at 3 of the Check Points.
-Drop bags can be left at the 27, 60 and 81 mile, Check Points.
-These drop bags can be used by the competitor for additional personal food, drink, clothing, shoes, etc. After use the competitors Drop Bags will be transported directly to the finish at Fort William.
+In addition to the fully supported Check Points and Water Points, competitors can also provide their own Drop Bags at 3 of the Check Points.
+Drop bags can be left at the 27, 60 and 81 mile Check Points.
+These drop bags can be used by the competitor for additional personal food requirements, drinks, clothing, shoes, etc. After use the competitors Drop Bags will be transported directly to the finish at Fort William.
 The competitor's Finish Bag is also transported from Milingavie to the finish at Fort William.

 3. COST SAVINGS

 Our event attempts to offer good value for your race entry fee.
 We aim to make the event affordable to as many runners as possible.
 We welcome competitors from all backgrounds.
 We wish to keep any additional competitor costs to a minimum.
 For example, our race organisation approach allows you to save money on the following:

 1. The competitor saves in not having to provide fuel for a support car from Milngavie to Fort William and back.

 2. UK competitors who do not own a car and competitors from other countries do not have the expense of hiring a vehicle.

 3. Competitors save money by not having to provide a variety of hot and cold food, drinks and other supplies for themselves and two additional support staff, during the race.